Diolg/cook-book/README.md

 d. having access to their or other users profiles

 In all these cases the non-logged in User will be redirected to customized error-handlers pages with the respective messages and further guidance.

+## Further Testing

+- The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 8, Xiaomi Mi Note 10, Xiaomi Note 10 Pro.
+- A large amount of testing was done to ensure that all internal/external links work correctly.
+- Friends and family members were asked to review the website to point out any bugs and/or user experience issues.